St Cuthbert's Society, Durham: Houses 26 and 27

 Houses 26 and 27 contain the remaining accommodation, and are on North Bailey.
-They are purely residential and, also, contain no shared amenities.
-These buildings hail from mid 18th century and enjoy a favourable location further up the Bailey, whilst being very close to the headquarters still.
+They are purely residential and contain no shared amenities.
+These buildings date from the mid 18th century and enjoy a favourable location further up the Bailey, while still being very close to the headquarters.

 Parsons Field

-The majority of the Society's accommodation is at Parsons Field, in Old Elvet.
+The majority of the society's accommodation is at Parsons Field, in Old Elvet.
 The site consists of four buildings, with one (Brooks House) including en-suite facilities, and the others (Refounders House, Parsons Field Court and Fonteyn Court) consisting of standard single rooms.
 Returning students typically live in Brooks House, with other buildings at Parsons Field being primarily for first year undergraduates.

 By having catered, part catered and self-catered accommodation, St Cuthbert's Society offers a choice of meal packages to students.
 Parsons Field has another bar, another gym, another computer room, and a music room.

 Student life

-The Society has over 40 sports and societies, including a rugby team, a boat club, a running club, a drama society, an art society, a big band and a choir.
+The society has over 40 sports and societies, including a rugby team, a hockey team, a boat club, a running club, a drama society, an art society, a big band and a choir.

 Boat Club

-Launched in the summer of 1893, five years after the foundation of the Society itself, the Boat Club offers training and facilities for rowers of all levels and commitment.
-It is one of the oldest and most distinguished student societies in the university.
+Launched in the summer of 1893, five years after the foundation of the society itself, the St Cuthbert's Society Boat Club offers training and facilities for rowers of all levels and commitment.
+It is one of the oldest student societies in the university and is based from the St Cuthbert's Boat House in the Elvet area of the city.

+SCSBC is a registered Boat Club through British Rowing, with Boat Code "SCB" and is a member organisation of Durham College Rowing.